22SeptemberU13 XIII v Dfryn Conwy

 The Archdeacon of Man

-Born in the Rossendale Valley in Lancashire's high Pennines he was educated at the local CofE school and then Haslingden Grammar School.
+Born in the Rossendale Valley in Lancashire's high Pennines he was educated at the local CofE School and then Haslingden Grammar School.
 He read theology at St Peter's College in Oxford and trained for ordination at Ridley Hall Cambridge, undertaking research into the sociology of Islam along the way.
 He served his curacy in Burnley Parish Church, then as Vicar in three Manchester parishes, before going to be Canon Theologian of Derby Cathedral and a diocesan training officer.
 He has been Chair of School Governors to a primary school and an associate Lecturer in Theology to a Welsh and then an English University teaching hermeneutics, the science of interpretation of ancient texts, and homiletics, how to preach.
 He came to the Isle of Man in 2011.

-MR SAM ALDER BA, FCA*
+DR SAM ALDER BA, FCA*

 Sam Alder has been a Trustee of King William's College since 1985 and was Chairman of the Board of Governors from 1997 to 2010.
-Sam was born in the Isle of Man, was educated at King William's College and then went to Durham University where he studied Economics and Politics.
+Sam was born in the Isle of Man, educated at King William's College and then went to Durham University where he studied Economics and Politics.
 He qualified as a Chartered Accountant with Whinney Murray (now Ernst & Young).
 In 1971 he joined E.G. Management as their Finance Director and went on to turn the company into a successful music publishing and artist management company.
 Through offices in New York and London the company managed rock bands such as King Crimson, Bryan Ferry and Roxy Music, Emerson Lake and Palmer and T.Rex.
 Sam has been Chairman of the Villiers Group, Non-Executive Director of the Sefton Hotel, Chairman of the Isle of Man Creamery, the Isle of Man Arts Council and Nordoff-Robbins Music Therapy Charity, having worked with them for over 30 years.
 He has been awarded an Honorary Doctorate in the Arts for philanthropy and services to music.
 Sam recently retired as Chairman of the Association of Governing Bodies of Independent Schools.
 Sam is married to Helen and their two children also went to the Buchan and King William's College.

 PROFESSOR RONALD BARR*

 Professor Ronald Barr, Chief Executive Officer for the Department of Education and Children, has responsibility for the Island's 38 state schools, the Isle of Man College of Further and Higher Education, the Arts Council, Sports Council, National Sports Centre, Education Improvement Service and Services for Children and Youth and Community Service.
 Professor Barr studied at Glasgow University, Aberdeen College of Education and Louisiana State University.
-He also held a Research Fellowship at the Library of Congress in Washington DC and was a junior research fellow at the US Army War College in Pennsylvania.
+He also held a Research Fellowship at the Library of Congress in Washington DC and was a junior research Fellow at the US Army War College in Pennsylvania.
 He holds Fellowships with the Royal Historical Society, the Higher Education Academy and the Royal Society for the Arts.
 He previously taught at Chester and Liverpool Universities and was Head of History and Archaeology at Chester before coming to the Island in 2007.

 MR TIM CULLEN MBE, MA*